simonpangan/simonpangan/README.md

 ![Full Stack Developer](https://media.licdn.com/dms/image/D5616AQEbPVdd61qDlQ/profile-displaybackgroundimage-shrink_350_1400/0/1691113154322?e=1697068800&v=beta&t=ktEDSm3zdcbU047RwRVa8Gxh0iwHMrQbPjfdyUAioiY)
 -->

-# Adrian Twarog
+# About Me
-I'm Adrian from Australia, and I do content on Design and Development.
+I'm Simon from Philippines, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 ## Skills and Experience
 * ⚛ React